 Why is backlinking important?

-As mentioned above, the backlinks represent an incoming link to a page.
-Besides the traffic that comes to you from that specific source, it also works as a vote of confidence towards your business or content.
+As mentioned above, backlinks represent an incoming link to a page.
+Besides the traffic that comes to you from that specific source, it also works as a vote of confidence for your business or content.

 - Index the site fast

-Being trusted by multiple sites makes the search engines rank you higher for the relevant content.
+Being trusted by multiple sites makes search engines rank you higher for relevant content.
 However, to get the right backlinks, here are a few types of backlinks to keep in mind:

 - Link juice - refers to all the website links referring to your pages.
-The link itself passes power, trustworthiness and Page Rank.
-Therefore it improves the DA (Domain authority) and the site ranking in search engines.
+The link itself passes on power, trustworthiness and page rank.
+Therefore, it improves your DA (domain authority) and site ranking in search engines.

-- Internal vs. External Links: Internal links refer to a link from a page to another one of your website.
-It is also known as internal linking; While external links refer to backlinks offered by other websites.
+- Internal vs. External Links: Internal links refer to a link from one page to another on your website.
+It is also known as internal linking; External links refer to backlinks listed on other websites.

-- Anchor Text: The text phrase or word used for the hyperlink is highly vital to rank well for particular keywords.
+- Anchor Text: The phrase or word used for the hyperlink is highly vital to ranking well for particular keywords.